JeyRunner/tuda-typst-templates/example_tudapub.typ

   // Equations have the numbering <chapter-nr>.<equation-nr>
   // @todo This seems to increase the equation number in steps of 2 instead of one
-  equation_numbering_per_chapter: true
+  equation_numbering_per_chapter: false,
 )
 ```

 == TUDa Accent Color List <sec_usage_accentcolors>
-The list of colors which can be use in the template argument `accentcolor`:
+The list of colors that can be used in the template argument `accentcolor`:
 #grid(
   columns: auto,
   rows: auto,